Skip-Level Manager Review Tool

 In order to set the proper tone for the meeting, the 2nd level

 manager should position the conversation by saying something like the

 “Thank you for meeting with me today.
 It’s important to me that all of our employees are getting the support and leadership they need in order to continue to learn, develop their skills, and grow within the company.
 Part of my job is to assist your manager in making sure we are meeting the needs of our employees, so I'd like to ask for your assistance today in being very open and honest in your feedback.

 Our time today will be focused on what management is doing well, and also discuss ideas about how management can improve in the areas of leadership, performance management and teamwork.
 I also want to assure you that your feedback will be kept totally confidential.
 I will not be attributing any feedback to specific employees.
 Do you have any questions or concerns before we begin?”

-2nd level managers should take the time to prepare their questions for the skip-level manager reviews.
+As a 2nd level manager, you should take the time to prepare your questions for the skip-level manager reviews.
 Keep in mind that you’ll receive more information when you ask open-ended questions, rather than a closed-ended question where the employee can simply respond with a “Yes” or “No”.

 Questions to ask about The Employee (E)

 - Tell me about what you’ve been working on.

 - What are your goals?
 Do you understand how your goals are measured?

 Are you on track to meet your goals?
 How often does your manager review